LearnersGuild/guide/General/Onboarding.md

 ### Join and start using Slack

 We use Slack as our primary communication tool.
 You'll receive a link to join Learners Guild Slack via email about a week before your start date.
-Browse the available channels and join ones you want to follow.
-All new Learners are required to join the following channels:

-* \#phase 1
-* \#general
-* \#help
-* \#los-support
-* \#guild-announcements
-* \#oakland
-* \#onboarding
-* \#space

-**Please be judicious with your use of @channel or @here notifications during work hours - unless a message requires everyone’s immediate attention, limit @channel mentions to the hours before 9:00am and after 5:30pm. **
+Browse the available channels and join ones you both need and want to follow.
+Visit the [Slack and Echo](/General/Slack_and_Echo.md) section for an overview of the channels you're required to join. **And remember, please be judicious with your use of @channel or @here notifications during work hours - unless a message requires everyone’s immediate attention, limit @channel mentions to the hours before 9:00am and after 5:30pm. **

 ### Join these Trello Boards